momentum-morehouse/immersive-curriculum/ruby/w7-ruby/day2-3/homework/questionbox.md

 - Allow questions to have answers.
 - Allow unauthenticated users to view questions and answers.
 - Have registration and login.
-- Every question and answer will be associated with a user.
+- Every question and every answer should be associated with a user.
 - Allow an authenticated user to create a question or answer an existing question.
 - A user should be able to view all their questions on a user profile page.
   - Questions cannot be edited once they have been asked (_note_: allowing editing of unanswered questions is listed below as an extra challenge).